PunchThrough/Bean-iOS-OSX-SDK/README.md

 Take a look at our "template" prjects as a starting point for using the Bean SDK: https://bitbucket.org/punchthroughdesign/bean-xcode-project-template

 # Repo Setup
+Not a fan of cocoapods?
+Here's how you use Git to get setup with the SDK repo:
 ### Clone
 		git clone REPO_URL --recursive